 The majority of people visiting Peru with family decide to go to Cusco to dig deeper in Perú´s culture and see Machu Picchu, one of the world wonders, or prefer one of the beautiful beaches like Máncora in the north of Peru.
-While almost everyone who travels by plane first arrives to Lima hardly anyone considers checking out the marvelous places Peru´s capital has to offer.
+While almost everyone who travels by plane first arrives in Lima hardly anyone considers checking out the marvelous places Peru´s capital has to offer.
 Since Lima is a huge city many people doubt the family-friendliness it has to offer.
-Here is why you should definitely not miss out on travelling to Lima, Perú.
+Here is why you should definitely not miss out on traveling to Lima, Perú.

 When is the best time to be able to fully enjoy Lima?

-The best time to visit Lima Peru, is in summer which is between December and March.
+The best time to visit Lima Peru is in summer which is between December and March.
 During this time you will encounter lots of sunshine and nice temperatures.
 While in places like Cusco and surroundings summer means rainy season it does not get wet in Lima at all.
 Perfect to go on family vacation and enjoy Limas attractions.
 Whether you want to relax or just do some cultural sightseeing, there is something for everyone.

 What does Lima offer?

 If you have a few days in Lima, perfect!
 The vast variety of tourist attractions in Lima, Perú, will fill each day with fantastic experiences.
 Take your time to explore the Catacombs of the San Francisco Monastery, great for parents and kids who can´t get enough of learning more about History.
 Also don’t miss the National Museum of Anthropology, Archeology and History of Peru.

 For any children that are interested in science and technology take a look at the Parque de la Imaginación at the Catholic University of Perú.
 Come and learn all together more about electricity, the human body, evolution and more.
 The park has a lot to offer and you can easily spend a whole day there.
 It guarantees fun for the whole family.